 However, it is Whisky’s non-unique property – alcohol – that has the most effect on your common cold.
 According to the BBC, a large shot of Whisky can even help protect against heart disease.

 The researchers have even gone so far as to claim that drinking the equivalent of three to four ounces of the spirit can boost the body’s natural defences against disease.

-The basic hot toddy recipe involves first making a cup of hot herbal tea.
-Add one teaspoon of honey and one small shot (about 1 ounce) of Whisky or Bourbon.
+The basic Hot Toddy recipe involves first making a cup of hot herbal tea.
+Add one teaspoon of honey and one small shot (about 1 ounce) of Spirit.